 Applications to Determine Heirship

-People who can file an application to determine heirship include the following:
+People who can file an application to determine heirship include:

 - the personal representative of the estate,